Funeral for Yesterday: Critical reception

 Funeral for Yesterdays focus on Morgan's vocals proved polarizing with critics, and was expected to draw similar responses from Kittie's fanbase.
 Evan Davies of Now panned the album for showcasing Morgan's "ultra-annoying ability to sing almost exclusively through her nose as she spouts trite, clichéd lyrics about pain and suffering."
-Jiwani and Bergman both criticized Morgan's limited range, with the latter blaming Jack Ponti's overuse of "robot choir" vocals on all of the album's choruses for making it both formularic and forgettable.
+Jiwani and Bergman both criticized Morgan's limited range, with the latter blaming Jack Ponti's overuse of "robot choir" vocals on all of the album's choruses for making it both formulaic and forgettable.
 Conversely, Paul Gargano of LiveDaily saw its melodic vocals as indicative of Kittie's developing songwriting and said that they made its songs "immensely more listenable".
 Carl Begai of Brave Words & Bloody Knuckles felt that although Morgan's vocals largely dominated the album's production, they did not overshadow its "brilliant riffs, crushing Machine Head-ish rhythms and solos".
 Monger expressed similar sentiments, stating that Morgan's vocals did not take away from the album's heaviness and aggression.

 Morgan and Mercedes have reflected unfavourably on Funeral for Yesterday in the years following its release, praising its songwriting but criticizing its production.
 In a 2009 interview, Mercedes singled out its "over-produced" vocals for criticism, claiming that they made Morgan "sound like a fucking Chipmunk ... which was ridiculous".
 However, when asked by The Rockpit in 2010 if she regretted releasing the album, Mercedes stated: "I wouldn't say regret, we would have done it differently."
 Morgan similarly commented that although she considered Funeral For Yesterdays songwriting some of Kittie's best work, its recording and production "didn't end up sounding the way I had hoped".
 She described the band's next album, In the Black (2009), as an "antithesis" to the album and their attempt to "undo all the things [it] did".
 In a 2024 Reddit AMA, Morgan said that a vinyl reissue of Funeral For Yesterday is unlikely as Kittie does not own the rights to the album, though expressed interest in having it remixed and remastered.